-As As of September 30, 2020
+Aso As of September 30, 2020

 Actual Pro Forma (1) Pro Forma As Adjusted (2)

 (in thousands)

 Consolidated statement of financial position:

 Cash and cash equivalents \$ 7,876 \$ 10,268 \$

 Total assets 11,275 13,667

 Total liabilities 3,372 3,372

-Share capital 141 143
+Share capital 2,603 2,645

-Other reserves 31,529 33,919
+Other reserves 29,067 31,417

 Accumulated deficit (23,767) (23,767)

 Total equity \$ 7,903 \$ 10,295 \$

-(1) The pro forma financial position data gives effect to our issuance and sale of 7,476 of our ordinary shares with nominal value of DKK 2 for \$2.4 million (equivalent to \$ (\$ ) per ADS) in October 2020.
+(1) The pro forma financial position data gives effect to our issuance and sale of 269,136 of our ordinary shares with nominal value of DKK 1 for \$2.4 million (equivalent to \$ (\$ ) per ADS) which took place on October 15, 2020.

 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial offering price and other terms of the offering determined at pricing.
-Each DKK (\$1.00) increase or decrease in the assumed initial offering price of DKK per ordinary share per ADS), which is the midpoint of the range set forth on the cover page of this prospectus , 2020, multiplied (assuming a U.S. dollar/DKK exchange rate of \$ per DKK as of by the ADS-to-ordinary share ratio of 1 to 1), would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, total assets, and total equity by DKK million), assuming that the number of ordinary shares (including ordinary shares in the form of ADSs) offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting commissions and estimated offering expenses payable to us.
+Each DKK (\$1.00) increase or decrease in the assumed initial offering price of DKK per ordinary share per ADS), which is the midpoint of the range set forth on the cover page of this prospectus (assuming a U.S. dollar/DKK exchange rate of per DKK as of , 2020, multiplied by the ADS-to-ordinary share ratio of 1 to 1), would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, total assets, and total equity by DKK million), assuming that the number of ordinary shares (including ordinary shares in the form of ADSs) offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting commissions and estimated offering expenses payable to us.
 Similarly, each increase or decrease of 1.0 million ordinary shares (including ordinary shares in the form of ADSs) offered by us at the assumed initial offering price would increase or decrease, as applicable, each of cash and cash equivalents, total assets and total equity by DKK million (\$ million), multiplied by the ADS-toordinary share ratio of 1 to 1, after deducting the estimated underwriting commissions and estimated offering expenses payable by us.